Taxable payments - ex

 Taxable payments to individuals

 Monthly taxable payments contain two types of monthly data.
-Firstly, information on taxable wages (total wage sums), both by economic activity and by municipalities, along with the number of employers that pay wages and employees that receive wages.
-Secondly, taxable payments (total sums) which consists of most taxable payments, including wages that employees earn from their employment, parental leave payments, unemployment benefits, pension payments and other taxable benefits and payments.
-The total sums of payments is published by municipalities and is divided into wages, unemployment benefits and other payments.
+Firstly, information on taxable wages (total wage sums), both by economic activity and by municipality, along with the number of employers that pay wages and employees that receive wages.
+Secondly, types of taxable payments (total sums) which consists of wages as well as other taxable payments such as parental leave payments, unemployment benefits, pension payments and other taxable benefits and payments.
+The total sums of payments are published by sex, age, legal residence and immigrant status.
 Self-employed, who receive payments through their own social identity number and pay themselves calculated remuneration, are excluded from the data.
-For comparison, sums of individual annual earnings by municipalities is published which includes calculated remuneration and capital gains, based on annual tax reports of individuals from 2008 to 2019.
+For comparison, sums of individual annual earnings by municipality is published which includes calculated remuneration and capital gains, based on annual tax reports of individuals from 2005 to 2019.

-The statistical data is preliminary and spans the term from January 2008.
+The statistical data is preliminary and spans the term from January 2005 for types of taxable payments and from January 2008 for taxable wages by economic activity.
 Users should note that the data might be subject to some changes due to late returns of pay as you earn data from some payers.
-Specifically the latest months of the data, as the timeliness of the publication is quite short, the data being published around two months after the reference period.
+Specifically, the latest months of the data, as the timeliness of the publication is quite short, the data being published around two months after the reference period.

 The statistical data is based on information from the pay as you earn data and population data from Statistics Iceland.
 Timely indication on total sum of individual payments (income) has not been published until now, with the publication of Taxable payments (total sum).
 Statistics Iceland publishes annually statistics on average income based on individual’s tax returns and also annual information about the sum of taxable wages on the Icelandic labour market in the publication of Structural business (business sector/exchange economy) and in Production approach of National accounts on Compensation of employees by kind of activity (entire economy).